ancestral/Stocks-Bonds/README.md

 ## How this works

 Click the `Next` button to “roll” the dice.
+The number next to the button indicates your die roll.
 The table then gets updated with the changes in the stock market for each commodity, for that year.

-If an event card comes up that changes a price, simply click in the cell and edit the price.
+If an event card comes up that changes a price, simply click in the cell and edit the price manually.

+If a stock price eclipses 150 points, the stock will automatically split.
+An asterisk denotes a stock split, at the new price.

-Otherwise, follow the rules as in the board game.
+As always, follow the rules as in the board game.

 ## License